What are the most important Google Analytics metrics you can measure, and what can you use that data for?

 - What content resonates the most with your audience

-In MonsterInsights, find your landing page report in the Publisher tab:
+In MonsterInsights, find a Landing Page Details report in the Traffic tab:

-Google Analytics tells you the gender and age of your visitors, as long as you activate their Demographics and Interests reports, or Google Signals if you’re using Google Analytics 4.
-Then, you can use that information to help tailor your message to your audience, or decide who to target with ads on Google or social media.
+Google Analytics gives you demographic and interest reports on your visitors, like gender, age, and more.
+You can use that information to help tailor your message to your audience.
+Or, decide who to target with Google Ads and social media.

 In MonsterInsights, find demographics data in the Publisher tab:

-In Google Analytics 4, find your demographics reports, such as gender, interests, and age, under Reports » Demographics » Demographics overview:
+In Google Analytics, find your demographics reports, such as gender, interests, and age, under Reports » Demographics » Demographics overview:

-This report is incredibly helpful if you’re doing any posting on social media sites, like Facebook, LinkedIn, Instagram, or Pinterest.
+This report is incredibly helpful if you’re posting on social media sites like Facebook, LinkedIn, Instagram, or Pinterest.
 Is your social media traffic engaging with your content?
 Are those users viewing more than one page?
 Are they completing any conversions?
 All of these data points can help you understand and improve your social traffic.

 In MonsterInsights, you can see any social media referral traffic in your referral report in the Overview tab:

-In Google Analytics 4, you’ll need to build a custom exploration report.
-If you haven’t done that yet, here’s a handy guide on how to create custom reports in GA4.
+In Google Analytics, you’ll need to build a custom exploration report.
+If you haven’t done that yet, here’s a handy guide on how to create custom reports in Google Analytics.

 Follow these steps to create your social media report: